Best Electric Bikes for Seniors | 16 Bikes for Better Health

 We used a few key criteria when compiling this list, but mainly the following:

-- Stability and comfort: The bikes that earned a spot on this list are not just supportive; they should invoke a feeling of confidence in turns and over varying terrain.
-They should not cause strain but instead should be comfortable for long rides.
+- Stability and comfort: The bikes that earned a spot on this list are not just supportive; they invoke a feeling of confidence in turns and over varying terrain.
+They don’t cause strain, but are instead comfortable for long rides.

 - Quality and components: We evaluate each bike’s build quality and spec sheet to ensure manufacturers are making good component choices; a reliable bike is much more than its frame.